Emergency Preparedness and Recovery

 - Joan Mitchell Foundation Emergency Support to Artists

 The Foundation provides grants of up to $6,000 to artists impacted by natural and man-made disasters.
 Here is the emergency grant application.

 The PEN Writers’ Emergency Fund is an emergency fund for professional—published or produced—writers in acute, emergency financial crisis.
 Depending on the situation, the Fund gives grants of up to $2,000.

-Note: If you are a member of a professional service organization or guild, reach out to those organizations and see if they offer any type of support.
+Note: If you are a member of a professional service organization or guild, reach out to those organizations to see if they offer any type of support.

 Disaster Recovery Resources

 - FEMA Individual Assistance Program Fact Sheet

 - US Small Business Administration Emergency Bridge Loan Program Basic Information

 - Florida Small Business Development Center Disaster Loan Assistance directory